MaxwellGarceau/storylearnerai/README.md

+# Overview
+Story Learner AI is an application that allows the user to translate their favorite stories into a level suitable for their language level.

+More detailed information is available in the [docs](/docs/table-of-contents.md) folder

-# Getting Started
+## Getting Started
 `nvm use`
 `npm install`
 `npm run dev`

 Access the FE on `http://localhost:5173/`

-# Overview
-Story Learner AI is an application that allows the user to translate their favorite stories into a level suitable for their language level.

-## Architecture

-### Dev Tools
-- NPM

-### FE
-- React (vite react boilerplate)
-- TypeScript
-- Vitest

-# React + TypeScript + Vite
+## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.